kshinde6804/My-Project-Hub/README.md

 A collection of all of my past projects

 For access to any project, please email me at kshinde6804@gmail.com and I can add you as a contributor.
-Most projects are private for now due to sensitive information and university honor-code policies.
+Most projects are private for now due to sensitive information and/or university honor-code policies.

 ### Automate creation and posting of Reddit storytime videos:
 https://github.com/kshinde6804/RedditToTiktokShareable